SSD Cloud Hosting

 Onboarding Complete!

-The wizard will show a completion message with information about web search and next steps.
+The wizard will show a completion message with the dashboard information with instructions on how to access it.

-On most VPS environments, systemd user services aren't available.
-You'll need to run the gateway manually.
+On most VPS environments, systemd user services aren’t available.
+Use screen to keep the gateway running in the background.

 openclaw gateway

-Open a new terminal (or detach from screen with Ctrl+A, D), then check:
+Open a new terminal (or detach from screen with Ctrl+A, D).

 openclaw status